-It is also important to control what information is distributed with the activity events, for both size (i.e. performance) and security reasons.
-By default information content should not be distributed, unless an information processor has been defined to explicitly indicate how that information should be represented (if at all) within the activity event.
+- it enables the business policies to remain independent of the specific information format used, and thus more efficiently access the key details (i.e. as properties) - it is important to control what information is distributed within the activity events, for both size (i.e. performance) and security/privacy reasons.

+By default, information content should not be distributed unless an information processor has been defined to explicitly indicate how that information should be represented (if at all) within the activity event.
 This section explains how information processors can be configured and deployed along side the business applications they are monitoring.